sndirsch/ingress-ice/README.md

  - Timestamp on screenshots (optionally)
  - Fully cross-platform: supports Windows, GNU/Linux and Mac OS X!
  - [Hide some features like fields or links from the map](https://github.com/nibogd/ingress-ice/wiki/Remove-features) (IITC only)
+ - It's portable — you can run ice from a flash drive or a DropBox folder

 See our [samples](https://github.com/nibogd/ingress-ice/wiki/Example-Records).